Boundaries of planar graphs, via circle packings: The cable process

-\section{The Cable process}
+\section{The cable process}

 It will be convenient for us to obtain useful estimates using results of Sturm \cite{Sturm}.
-For that we need to introduce the {\em cable process} which can be thought of as Brownian motion on the embedding of $G$.
-An intuitive description of the process is as follows: Let $x$ be a vertex and $e_1, \ldots, e_k$ the edges emanating from it, and let $\{W_t\}_{t \geq 0}$ be standard Brownian motion.
-It is well known that $W_t$ can be decomposed into countably many excursions in which $W_t \neq 0$.
-For each such excursion we choose the edge $e_i$ with probability proportional to $w_{e_i} |e_i|$ for $i=1,\ldots,k$ and embed the excursion on the edge $e_i$.
-We stop when we hit one of the neighbors $x_1, \dots, x_k$ of $x$, and continue from this neighbor using the strong Markov property.
+For that, we need to introduce the \emph{cable process} which can be thought of as Brownian motion on the embedding of $G$.
+(See, e.g., \cite{Var}.)
+Recall that $(w_e)$ are edge weights on $G$, which are bounded above and away from~0.
+An intuitive description of the process is as follows: Let $x$ be a vertex and $e_1, \ldots, e_k$ the edges emanating from it, and let $\{W_t\}_{t \geq0}$ be standard Brownian motion.
+It is well known that $W_t$ can be decomposed into countably many excursions in which $W_t \neq0$.
+For each such excursion, we choose the edge $e_i$ with probability proportional to $w_{e_i} |e_i|$ for $i=1,\ldots,k$ and embed the excursion on the edge $e_i$.
+We stop when we hit one of the neighbors $x_1, \ldots, x_k$ of $x$, and continue from this neighbor using the strong Markov property.
+Thus, this process is a standard Brownian motion on the edges (or ``cables''), and behaves like a Walsh Brownian motion (see \cite{Wal}) at the vertices.

 Note that it is possible for this process to ``explode'', or visit infinitely many vertices in finite time, and indeed this does happen almost surely in the transient setting.

 Before defining the process formally, let us state two useful properties that will make the connection to the discrete time weighted random walk evident.
 Denote by $Z_t$ the process and let $T$ be the hitting time of $\{x_1,\ldots, x_k\}$.
-Then for $1 \leq i \leq k$ we have (see \cite[Theorem 2.1]{Folz})
+Then for $1 \leq i \leq k$, we have (see \cite{Folz}, Theorem~2.1)

 that is, the process $Z_t$ observed on vertices has the same trace as the simple random walk (we ignore the uncountably many times it visits each $x$ before proceeding to one of its neighbors).
-Also, in our setting, there exists a constant $C=C(D,\eta)>0$ such that (see \cite[Theorem 2.2]{Folz})
+Also, in our setting, there exists a constant $C=C(D,\eta)>0$ such that (see \cite{Folz}, Theorem~2.2)

 where $r_x$ is the length of the shortest edge touching $x$ (and so is comparable to the length of any edge touching $x$).
 Intuitively, the process $Z_t$ behaves like the variable speed random walk that waits roughly $r_x^2$ time at vertex $x$ before proceeding.